This page will host links to the recorded graduate writing webinars and other related handouts and materials.

 Writing Strong Paragraphs

-This workshop will focus on identifying elements of strong and effective body paragraphs in academic writing.
-This workshop will also introduce strategies for building strong paragraphs that are focused, coherent, and well-developed.
+This webinar focuses on identifying elements of strong and effective body paragraphs in academic writing.
+This webinar also introduces strategies for building strong paragraphs that are focused, coherent, and well-developed.

 Integrating Sources and Evidence